 This research was divided into two phases.
 Phase One was composed of the short form of the Teacher Sense of Efficacy Scale (Tschannen-Moran & Woolfolk Hoy, 2001).
-The objective of this particular survey instrument is to examine the perceived self-efficacy of educators with respect to three unique factors: (1) engagement, (2) classroom management, and (3) instructional practices.
+The objective of this particular survey instrument is to examine the perceived selfefficacy of educators with respect to three unique factors: (1) engagement, (2) classroom management, and (3) instructional practices.
 Respondents' scores on this survey were used to answer the first research question.
-Research questions 2-4 were answered with data collected from a researcher-developed vignette survey that called upon early childhood majors to identify goals, resources, and strategies they would use to address challenging situations that surface frequently while working with students who have were directed at examining the perceived preparedness of the preservice educators to teach students with ASD.
+Research questions 2-4 were answered with data collected from a researcher-developed vignette survey that called upon early childhood majors to identify goals, resources, and strategies they would use to address challenging situations that surface frequently while working with students who have ASD.
+The second phase of this investigation consisted of follow-up interviews which were directed at examining the perceived preparedness of the preservice educators to teach students with ASD.
 Review of participant responses revealed many common themes consistent with the theoretical framework of this study as well as other relevant literature in this field.